Staff Wages Report

 Understanding the report

-Once you've generated the report, you'll see a table containing data about each relevant staff member, their hours, activities, pay rates, and absences.
+Once you've generated the report, you'll see a table containing data about each relevant employee, their hours, activities, pay rates, and absences.
 To help you understand where each piece of data is being drawn from, let's go through the key headings.

-Branch/Nursery, Staff URN, Payroll ID, Staff Name: These four fields help you identify which staff member you are looking at in each row.
-Most of the data is taken from their staff profile.
+Branch/Nursery, Employee URN, Payroll ID, Employee Name: These four fields help you identify which employee you are looking at in each row.
+Most of the data is taken from their employee profile.

-Job Title: The job title a staff member is assigned on the system.
+Job Title: The job title an employee is assigned on the system.

-Start Date, Leave Date: The date the staff member started at the company, and the date they are scheduled to leave.
-These can be edited on the staff profile.
+Start Date, Leave Date: The date the employee started at the company, and the date they are scheduled to leave.
+These can be edited on the employee profile.

-Contract Hours: The number of hours the staff member is contracted to work each week, which can be edited from the Contracts/Entitlements page of the staff profile.
+Contract Hours: The number of hours the employee is contracted to work each week, which can be edited from the Contracts/Entitlements page of the employee profile.

-Hourly Basic Rate: The hourly rate staff members are paid for activities or paid absences.
+Hourly Basic Rate: The hourly rate employees are paid for activities or paid absences.
 This value is multiplied by Total Hours (Paid) to determine the Pay Total.

 ActivitiesThis heading is split into sub-headings for each different activity scheduled over the selected time period.
 It displays the number of hours worked in each activity, including paid and unpaid hours.
 Whether an activity is paid or unpaid depends on whether the activity has been marked as Unpaid in System Settings > Activities and Pay Types.

-Total Activity Hours (Paid): The total number of paid activity hours worked by a staff member.
+Total Activity Hours (Paid): The total number of paid activity hours worked by an employee.

 Absences: This heading is split into sub-headings for each absence type scheduled over the selected time period.
 It displays the absence hours scheduled for each absence type, both paid and unpaid.

-Total Absence Hours: The combined absence hours taken by a staff member over the selected time period, both paid and unpaid.
+Total Absence Hours: The combined absence hours taken by an employee over the selected time period, both paid and unpaid.

 Total Hours (Paid): The sum of all paid activity hours and paid absences, with break reduction being deducted from the total.